Nemocas/AbstractAlgebra.jl/docs/src/mpolynomial_rings.md

 PolynomialRing(R::Ring, s::Vector{AbstractString}; ordering=:lex, cached=true)
 ```

-Returns a tuple, `S, vars` consisting of a polynomial ring $S$ and an array of
+Return a tuple, `S, vars` consisting of a polynomial ring $S$ and an array of
 generators (variables) which print according to the strings in the supplied
 vector $s$.
 The ordering can at present be `:lex`, `:deglex` or `:degrevlex`.
 By default, the polynomial ring is cached, and creating a polynomial ring with